paulpls/todo/README.md

 ## About
-Use this tiny python script to automatically generate a to-do list by searching for patterns in the provided file paths.
+Use this utility to automatically generate a to-do list by searching for patterns in the provided file paths.
 In return, you'll get a nicely formatted markdown file with direct links to your code, enabling you to pick up right where you left off.